What is a Rhinoplasty?

 The Rhinoplasty procedure takes from 1 to 2 hours and is usually an outpatient procedure performed under sedation or general anesthesia.
 Two techniques are typically used.
 In closed rhinoplasty, incisions are made within the nostrils.
 In open rhinoplasty, an incision is made across the columella, the tissue between the nostrils.
 With both methods, the soft tissues covering the nose are gently lifted, and the bone and cartilage are sculpted to the desired shape.

 If additional cartilage is needed to augment the nose, it is frequently taken from the patient’s nasal septum.
-This may be surgically removed from the ear or other parts of the body, if larger sections of tissue is required.
+This may be surgically removed from the ear or other parts of the body, if larger sections of tissue are required.
 If the patient has a deviated septum, the septum and inner structures of the nose are adjusted to improve breathing.
 The tissues are then redraped and stitched closed.
 If necessary, nostrils are reshaped in the final stage of rhinoplasty.

 Nose Job Surgery Before and After